mogeraditya/dynamic_model_of_cocktail_party_nightmare/README.md

-# coup the coupe gathering
+# Dynamic Model of Cocktail Party Nightmare
  Implementing a dynamic model of the cocktail party nightmare problem :)

 ## How to run